thunil/Physics-Based-Deep-Learning/README.md

 # Concluding Remarks

 Physics-based deep learning is a very dynamic field.
-Please let us know if we've overlooked papers that you think should be incuded by sending a mail to _i15ge at cs.tum.de_.
+Please let us know if we've overlooked papers that you think should be included by sending a mail to _i15ge at cs.tum.de_.

 Also feel free to check out our homepage at <https://ge.in.tum.de/blog/>, and our open source fluid simulation and deep learning framework _mantaflow_: <http://mantaflow.com>